cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 It is easiest if you make a new folder for this analysis, and transfer it onto the cluster to start this new analysis.

-## 3. Bayesian tree inference with MrBayes
+## 3. Bayesian tree inference with RevBayes

 As a third analysis, you will run Bayesian tree inference with [RevBayes](https://revbayes.github.io/tutorials/intro/getting_started.html).